ACEE Board meeting, June 15, 2018

-Andrée Iffrig has been educating hands, hearts and minds for two decades.
+Andrée Iffrig has been educating hands, hearts and minds for two decades, and currently works as a sustainability strategist with architecture and engineering firm DIALOG.
 A graduate architect with a passion for sustainability, she uses her background in design to explore and raise awareness about solutions for the built environment that tread more lightly on the earth.
 Her diverse experience includes teaching art in the public school system in Calgary and working in community development in Indonesia.
 She is a biomimicry specialist and a co-founder of the Biomimicry Alberta Network.
-As a green building professional, she chairs the Advisory Committee for the Green Building Technology centre at SAIT.
-Andrée works as a sustainability professional and is a co-founder and co-chair for the Alberta chapter of the International Society of Sustainability Professionals.
-She served as a WildSmart volunteer Wildlife Ambassador for six years and delights in educating people about the natural world.
+As a green building professional, she chairs the Advisory Committee for the Green Building Technology Centre at SAIT.
+Andrée is a co-founder and co-chair for the Alberta chapter of the International Society of Sustainability Professionals.

 Alexandra O’Rourke has been an Environmental Educator developing nature based and energy and water literacy curriculum for nearly a decade.
 She has traveled to K-12 classrooms and schoolyards across western Canada and loves exploring the Alberta foothills, wetlands and urban and provincial parks with K-12 students.
 Alex’s current passion and work has a focus on building a connection to the natural world for children in the early years with an emphasis on family based nature experiences.
 Motivated in her new role as a parent, she developed a simple curriculum to engage Calgary families in the urban wild throughout the seasons.
 Through this experience she founded Urban Wild Family Nature Club.
 For her graduate work at Royal Roads University in the Environmental Education and Communication she is currently exploring the parent-child-nature relationship.
 For Alex; “Going out into a natural setting with a child as my companion demanded me to slow down, follow another's lead, and experience the curiosities of the natural world through a child.”
 You can find her musings on her experience in the natural world with her son on her website; www.urbanwildparent.com.